ComradDoge/DogeEU4/README.md

 - Sources of governing capacities and absolutism modifiers tweaked.
 - ADM Tech 8 Governing Capacity 100>150.
 - Wine province unrest bonus increased and trading bonus changed into diplomatic_reputation.
+- Estate lower crownland liberty_desire_from_subject_development lowered to a maximum of -25%.
-- American natives will no longer create cities with development equivalent to a continent.
+- American natives will no longer create 21st century cities.
+Development map is also nicer now.
-- Colonial Empire Ideas: liberty_desire_reduction from dev lowered -50%>33%.
+- Colonial Empire Ideas: liberty_desire_from_subject_development from dev lowered -50%>-33%.
+- Colonial forcelimit/manpower contributions have been slightly lowered.

 [/quote]